ASSERT-KTH/sorald/src/main/java/sorald/processor/EqualsOnAtomicClassProcessor.md

-Any equality comparison between `AtomicInteger`, `AtomicLong`, or `AtomicBoolean` objects using the method `equals`, i.e., `obj1.equals(obj2)`, is replaced by a binary operator of the kind equals, where the left and right hand operands are calls to the method `.get()` using both objects.
+Any equality comparison between `AtomicInteger`, `AtomicLong`, or `AtomicBoolean` objects using the method `equals`, i.e., `obj1.equals(obj2)`, is replaced by a binary operator of the kind equals, where the left and right-hand operands are calls to the method `.get()` using both objects.

 Example:
 ```diff